 - You have a right to complain to the ICO if you have any problem with the way I store or use your data, or if you do not think your rights are being respected.

-This policy updated 13.9.20 to include track and trace provisions.
+This policy was last updated on 5.5.23 to remove COVID test and trace provisions.

 My Professional Body

-- there is a legal requirement for me to share information (as above)
+- there is a legal requirement for me to share information (for example a court order or warrant is issued),

 These exceptions to the confidentiality rule come under a provision called the ‘Duty of Care’.

 My Code of Ethics also allows me to share anonymous case histories verbally or in hypnotherapy publications for the purposes of supervision or training.
-Anonymous means your personal details are removed and small details about your situation are changed so that you could never be recognised.
+Anonymous means your personal details are removed and small details about your situation are changed so that you cannot be recognised.

-The Duty of Care provision applies to everyone but you can opt out of this other use of your information on the form you sign the first time we work together.
+The Duty of Care provision applies to everyone but you can opt out of this other use of your information by dropping me an email.